Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Toward a new model for feedback coupling in the CMZ

 Both the dynamical decoupling of the gas and stars (section \ref{subsec:decoupling}) and the shearing of the stellar clusters (section \ref{subsec:shearing}) have a noticeable impact on how the feedback couples back to the surrounding ISM and affect how efficiently clouds are disrupted.

-Classically, in the Disk, ionizing radiation and SNe will disrupt the GMC from which the star was formed.
+Classically, in the disk, ionizing radiation and SNe will disrupt the GMC from which the star was formed.
 However, in the CMZ, stellar decoupling and cluster shearing have the consequence that the feedback is injected into gas which is dynamically de-correlated with the star.
 The dense gas, left without ionizing stars, may continue its collapse and form new stars, such that these processes have an impact on the star formation efficiency of GMCs.
-By contrast, dense gas in other parts of the CMZ may host wandering O stars and be disrupted before being able to collapse.
+By contrast, dense gas in other parts of the CMZ may host wandering O stars and be disrupted before being able to collapse. \citet{Tassis2022} estimate that such wandering O stars could explain the high level of turbulence as well as account for the steep size-linewidth relation in CMZ clouds.

 Additionally, cluster shearing will preclude the compounding effect of clustered feedback, which is an important aspect for cloud disruption and feedback coupling \citep[e.g.][]{Walch2015,Gentry2019}.
 Indeed, unless stars are formed in a sufficiently massive and compact bound cluster, more extended stellar associations will not survive long in their $x_2$ orbit.
 As a consequence, the feedback from the stars is less concentrated, and instead more spread-out over the entire CMZ and thus less efficient in disrupting the surrounding molecular gas.
 These stars will act as a more evenly distributed background feedback source, driving turbulence, without being able to create large superbubbles.
 In isolation, they are then much more easily re-embedded in the turbulent flow of the CMZ.